|

 prompt and progressive in everything pertaining to education.

-They can look back with great satisfaction upon the history of
+They can look back with great satisfaction upon the history

 their schools and can prophesy still better things for the future.